 Ramo lives with his father and his mother.
+At home, duties include carrying water, gathering firewood and buying or selling in the market.
 His father is sometimes employed as a laborer and his mother maintains the home.
-Ramo works at home carrying water, gathering firewood and buying or selling in the market.
 There are 2 children in the family.

 For fun, Ramo enjoys soccer, swimming and singing.
 He attends church activities and Vacation Bible School regularly and is in high school where his performance is average.